Victoria Carter London Dance Centre 519-434-0612

-A charter member of the Society of Russian Ballet, Miss Carter studied at the London Dance Centre before being accepted for the Professional Ballet & Academic Program of the National Ballet School & the Royal Ballet School.
+A charter member of the Society of Classical Ballet, Vaganova Method, Miss Carter studied at the London Dance Centre before being accepted for the Professional Ballet & Academic Program of the National Ballet School & the Royal Ballet School.

 After graduation from the National Ballet School in 1969, she taught divisional Ballet & Benesh notation for grades 9 & 10 at the National Ballet School.
 In 1970, she joined the family-owned London Dance Centre.